grafana/grafana-infinity-datasource/docs/sources/examples/rss-feeds.md

 ## Table view of status items

-You can follow the same query procedure in your table panel to get the results as Table
+You can follow the same query procedure in your table panel to get the results as Table:

 ![image](https://user-images.githubusercontent.com/153843/151576874-6f4d73d2-9331-4473-a7aa-a3eae0bec880.png#center)